Meet the cast of A Christmas Carol on BBC One

 Who’s Franklin Scrooge?
 Franklin Scrooge is Ebenezer’s father, and the foundation of all his greed and bitterness.
 Seen when Ebenezer travels again to the previous, Franklin Scrooge was a brutal and tyrannical presence in his son’s life, neglecting his kids to give attention to his failing companies.

 What has Johnny Harris been in earlier than?
-Harris earned popularity of his position as one other abusive father: Mick in That is England ’86 (a job he reprised in That is England ’88).
-He has additionally appeared in movies together with 2017’s Jawbone, Welcome to the Punch, Snow White and the Huntsman, and Atonement, and in lots of British TV sequence, corresponding to Troy: Fall of a Metropolis and Fortitude.
+Harris earned popularity of his position as one other abusive father: Mick in That is England ’86 (a task he reprised in That is England ’88).
+He has additionally appeared in movies together with 2017’s Jawbone, Welcome to the Punch, Snow White and the Huntsman, and Atonement, and in lots of British TV collection, reminiscent of Troy: Fall of a Metropolis and Fortitude.

 Lenny Rush performs “Tiny” Tim Cratchit